-SNAP CAN utilizes a data-heavy and analytical report called the PAS.
-Each month, SNAP CAN Providers supply DERS with a detailed report on the individuals they served, their activities, hours, employment, and expenses, along with any updates on individuals who received certifications, graduated, or completed the program and gained employment.
-Each report is reviewed by SNAP CAN staff for accuracy and then uploaded to the JAS.
-The JAS logs the information on the PAS, and then runs an automated SNAP benefits eligibility check for all individuals on the PAS.
-This is done by JAS syncing with the Arizona Technical Eligibility Computer System (AZTECS) to reduce email and phone communication between providers and SNAP CAN staff by allowing the systems to confirm eligibility and log data provided.
+SNAP CAN utilizes a data-heavy analytical report called the PAS.
+Each month, SNAP CAN Providers supply DERS with a PAS Report on the individuals they served, their activities, hours, employment, and expenses, along with any updates on individuals who received certifications, graduated, or completed the program and gained employment.
+Each report is reviewed by SNAP CAN staff for accuracy and then uploaded to the Jobs Automated System (JAS).

-The PAS Report also assists with:

-- Notifying SNAP CAN staff when an individual moves from one provider to another or is referred to another provider.
-Since SNAP CAN Providers are required to report on any SNAP CAN individual they serve, each month SNAP CAN staff are informed of which provider a client is working with and when they move to a different provider. - Assisting internal staff to identify if any SNAP CAN Providers need additional coaching, guidance, or help with outreach.
-The SNAP CAN staff may schedule additional partner training, provide more informational materials, or visit the SNAP CAN Provider's location in person to assess how the SNAP CAN staff can help get them back on track.
-Every month the state is aware of and is monitoring individuals served in the program, their activities, and the organization they are working with.
+The PAS Report also assists with notifying SNAP CAN staff when an individual moves from one provider to another or is referred to another provider.
+Every month the State is aware of and is monitoring individuals served in the program, their activities, and the organization they are working with.
 When a client stops participating in E&T, staff are notified via the PAS Report submitted monthly.
-Arizona's program is voluntary, however, DERS tracks when individuals are no longer participating in the program.

-AZTECS System

-DBME includes work registrants and volunteer participants, whom they have screened as appropriate to refer to E&T services, on the Tableau Referral Report.
+DBME includes work registrants, participants exempt from the work requirements, and participants subject to the ABAWD time limit, whom they have screened as appropriate to refer for E&T services.
+Participants referred for E&T services are included on the Tableau Referral Report.
 SNAP CAN Providers can access this report and search for a participant using participant data (e.g., name, social security number, date of birth, etc.) to confirm that they have been referred to SNAP CAN.